angular-es/AngularComunities/CONTRIBUTING.md

 Before you start translating, make sure no one is trying to translate the same file.
 [Translation check] (https://github.com/angular/angular-en/labels/type%3A%20Translation%20Checkout) If you look at the tag topic, you can see the area where we are currently working on the translation.
-If you want to make a new translation, [Create problem] (https://github.com/angular/angular-es/issues/new/choose) and fill in the information according to Templates.
+If you want to make a new translation, [Create issue](https://github.com/angular/angular-es/issues/new/choose) and fill in the information according to Templates.

 ## Minor fixes